Tell me more ×

 • Are these rules more complex to understand than the official pin rules?

 Well, it's a variant (since it's played by your friend and his sister, and probably at least some others), but not a well-known one.
-I used to think this idea would be only logical until I realized that a King moving into a square attacked by a pinned piece could still be captured by the pinned piece, and even though the opposing King would then be exposed to attack, the other side would already have lost.
+I used to think this idea would be only logical until I realized that a King moving into a square attacked by a pinned piece could still be captured by the pinned piece, and even though the opposing King would then be exposed to attack, the first side would already have lost.
 Note that though Black leaves himself in check with his move, he still wins because he theoretically captures the King first:

 [FEN "8/8/5k2/4r3/8/2B5/8/5K2 w - - 0 1"]